ZeeSpire/zss-afk-site/_posts/en/2022-11-22-art-safari-a-temporary-art-exhibition-in-bucharest-10th-edition.markdown

 We are no experts or connoisseurs, but we liked the ninth edition more.
 I think that from the tenth edition, our favorite exhibition was Ștefan Popescu - Travel stories.

 You can go to Art Safari 10th edition from September 23 to December 11, 2022.
 There are several types of tickets.
-Details about ticket types [here](https://tickets.artsafari.ro/e?lang=ro){:target="_blank"}.
+Details about ticket types [here](https://tickets.artsafari.ro/e?lang=ro){:target="_blank" rel="nofollow"}.

 We opted, as last time, for the ticket with one-day access to all five exhibitions.
 I bought the tickets on Black Friday with a 50% discount, the full price of a ticket being 120 RON (24 EUR), 50% more than the previous edition.